Intro by Skip Cohen

-At GoingPro Bootcamp last year Michele Celentano looked at the audience and said, "Twenty years ago I was sitting right where you are now and wondering how long it would be before my work didn't suck!"
-She then proceeded to show us some of the worst wedding images I've ever seen!
+Michele Celentano spoke at an SCU workshop many years ago.
+She stood on stage, looked at the audience and said, "Twenty years ago I was sitting right where you are now and wondering how long it would be before my work didn't suck!"
+She then proceeded to show us a half dozen horrible images from the first wedding she ever photographed.

-Photography is an art form and as I've said before, you can't create images that tug at people's heart strings if your heart isn't in it.
-Scott's given us ten great reminders to slow down and just remember the passion that got you here in the first place!
-Skip Cohen
+As basic as it is, I wanted to share this post from Scott because it's the perfect reminder of so many different things we're all learning along the way.
+Remember, you can't create images that tug at people's heart strings if your heart isn't in it.
+Scott's post is all about reminders to slow down and remember the passion that got you here in the first place!

 As I was looking at some old portfolios recently, I realized that back in the day – I kind of sucked.
 Don’t get me wrong, I made some good shots and sold lots of images.
 But I am shocked at how bad some of that early work was.
 I didn’t have a clue back then.
 If I’d only have known just a few of the tricks I know now, I could have been so much better.
 So with that in mind, I’m sharing some ideas now that I wish someone had shared with me back then.